JuanBalceda/jakartaee8-demo/README.md

 This is the way to tell the container to associate a specific contextual instance with a given context

-- Dependent Scope (Default)
+- Dependent Scope (Default, beans are bound to the scope of the bean in which are injected)
-- Request Scope
+- Request Scope (Beans are bound to HTTP request)
-- Session scope
+- Session scope (Beans are bound to HTTP session)
-- Application Scope
+- Application Scope (Beans are bound to the lifetime of the application)
+- Conversation Scope (Beans are bound to HTTP request)

 ## Java Persistance API (JPA 2.3)

+...Coming Soon

 ## Java API for Rest Web Services (JAX-RS 2.1)

+...Coming Soon